partychief/PixelCamp2017/API/README.md

 An example of what can be done to visualize data from sensor is available at this URL : https://freeboard.io/board/UdE_ZW

 Data comes from sensor 000DB53112713543, which provides CO2 level, temperature and humidity measurements.
-Location is LoRa basestation's.
+Location is LoRa base-station's.